jmartinesdev/sisterhood-gym/README.md

     * Lato: This font has its own charm and elegance.

     The fonts were imported to the stylesheet via Google fonts.

+## **Possible Future Features**

+   * The site aims to implement Javascript so that the user will be able to schedule their classes online in the future.
+   * To the user have access to content that is dynamically updated, control multimedia, animated images.
+   * it aims to provide videos of online and live classes to users.